nushackers/nushackers-site/content/post/2009-04-09-microsoft-codeplex-sourceforge-a-la-redmond.md

 ---
-layout: post
-title: "Microsoft CodePlex Talk: SourceForge à la Redmond"
-date: 2009-04-09 00:56
 author: iced
+categories:
+- Events
+- Featured
 comments: true
-categories: [Events, Featured]
+date: 2009-04-09T00:00:00Z
+title: 'Microsoft CodePlex Talk: SourceForge à la Redmond'
+url: /2009/04/09/microsoft-codeplex-sourceforge-a-la-redmond/
 ---

 For those of you still not in the know, Microsoft has moved towards an open source model with their launch of the <a href = "http://www.codeplex.com/">CodePlex</a>.
 Our friend Neng Giin pointed out that Microsoft views community development as a mutually beneficial effort, and is, in its own way, supporting the growth of a community of developers.

 <div align="center">